 How to Protect a Roulette Bankroll

-You might know the game of roulette inside and out but this knowledge means nothing if you are clueless about managing and protecting your roulette bankroll.
+You might know the game of roulette inside and out, but this knowledge means nothing if you are clueless about managing and protecting your roulette bankroll.
 Proper bankroll management is one of the most important traits of an astute roulette player.
-Its absence will almost certainly result in the wheel eating up your entire gambling budget.
+Without it, the wheel will almost certainly devour your entire gambling budget.

-Quitting the roulette table as a loser often is not a matter of chance but of personal choice.
-Many roulette players approach the game without any money management plan in mind, bet sporadically all over the layout, resort to steep (and useless) betting progressions, and ultimately lose their shirts to the house.
+Quitting the roulette table as a loser is often not a matter of chance but of personal choice.
+Many roulette players approach the game without any money-management plan in mind, bet sporadically across the layout, resort to steep (and ultimately useless) betting progressions, and wind up losing their shirts to the house.

-If you are looking to prevent this, we suggest you take some time to familiarize yourself with what roulette bankroll management entails.
-A good way to start would be by reading our article on the subject.
+If you want to avoid this, we suggest that you take some time to familiarize yourself with what roulette bankroll management entails.
+A good way to start is by reading our article on the subject.

 Can Bankroll Management Help You Beat Roulette?